ashishforgive/react-file-npm/README.md

 # react-doc-to-pdf
-NPM package for converting .doc in pdf in React Js.
+ package for converting text or .doc  to pdf in React Js.